Keyvan Rafiee: Activities in the Human Rights Activists in Iran (HRAI)

 Keyvan Rafiee is one of the founders of the Human Rights Activists in Iran (HRAI) along with Jamal Hosseini and Mahdi Khodaei.
 In the past decade, he has taken up various roles at HRAI, including the Spokesman and director, taking on a range of executive activities in this human rights organization.

-Mr. Rafiee is the author of a number of articles and books, including the following:
+Rafiee is the author of a number of articles and books, including the following: